I'll ask again,What is beer anyway?

 Unlike whiskey and shochu, beerFermented alcoholIt is a type of.

-Fermented alcohol is alcohol in which sugar has been converted into alcohol and carbon dioxide by the action of microorganisms.
+What is fermented alcohol?"Alcohol in which sugar has been converted into alcohol and carbon dioxide by the action of microorganisms".

 Specifically, it refers to a beverage made by fermenting sugar with yeast or bacteria to produce alcohol, creating a unique flavor and aroma in the process.